bobbydigital1986/oh-hell/readme.md

 # Tech Stack

 Oh-Hell is entirely operated by React, Socket.io, and Node.
-There are no API calls nor did I need to leverage Express except for some basic user management.
+There are no API calls nor did I need to leverage Express except for some basic user management(along with Passenger).

 React serves the frontend leveraging some Foundation library components.